macloo/python-adv-web-apps/python_code_examples/flask/databases/flask_db_read/README.md

 The templates and most of the code will be the same for a different relational database system such as MySQL or PostgreSQL.
 The difference is in how you need to connect to the database if it is a different kind.
 How to connect to a MySQL/MariaDB database is covered in [Flask and Databases](https://python-adv-web-apps.readthedocs.io/en/latest/flask_db1.html).

-The rest of the code is the same once you have edited the Python code (in *read_db.py*) to work with your database system.
+The rest of the code is the same once you have edited the Python code (in *read_db.py*) to connect successfully to your database.

 .